Data Mapping › Information Assets

 GDPR and cloud

 The shift to cloud solutions offers remarkable efficiency and scalability advantages.
 But at the same time, it introduces new challenges in data privacy and security.
 These challenges aren't only a concern of EU-based companies.
 Any organization that handles data from EU residents must be compliant with GDPR.
-Failure to comply can result in hefty fines and a tarnished reputation.

 GDPR Compliance and Cloud Storage Solutions